Convert Ounces of Flour to Teaspoons

 How to Convert Ounces of Flour to Teaspoons

-To convert an ounce measurement to a teaspoon measurement, multiply the flour by the conversion ratio.
+To convert a measurement in ounces to a measurement in teaspoons, multiply the flour by the following conversion ratio: 10.886391 teaspoons/ounce.

 Since one ounce of flour is equal to 10.886391 teaspoons, you can use this simple formula to convert:

-The flour in teaspoons is equal to the ounces multiplied by 10.886391.
+The flour in teaspoons is equal to the flour in ounces multiplied by 10.886391.

 Flour Weight to Volume Conversion Table